 - My favorite genres to read are horror, mystery, and (of course) queer romance.

-Allison - Children's Librarian, Brighton Branch (she/her)
+Allison - Branch Staff (she/her)

 Two queer titles I’m looking forward to: